venkatraj/js-notes/Part 1/06. Advanced working with functions/6.6 Function object, NFE/Function object, NFE.md

 So the choice of use is depends on context.

 ## Named function expression
-Also called NFE is a function experssion with a name.
+Also called NFE is a function expression with a name.
-Here we assign an anoymous function to a variable
+Here we assign an anonymous function to a variable
 ```js

   // Function expression